Lucy-Forrest-Lab/MemSTATS_benchmark/README.md

 •	there is only one 'altloc' allowed to avoid ambiguity in individual algorithms processing

-•	the only HETATM entries in the file indicate the membrane boundaries as determined by [PPM](https://dx.doi.org/10.1093%2Fnar%2Fgkr703)
+•	the only HETATM entries in the file indicate the membrane boundaries as determined by [PPM](https://dx.doi.org/10.1093%2Fnar%2Fgkr703); HETATM entries of MSE residues have been renamed to ATOM entries